 - Giving history

-Feature audience personas in this section to summarize and personify your findings.
-For example, your conservatory might create a persona of a woman named Sage in her late twenties who works as a yoga instructor, enjoys the great outdoors, loves to travel, and engages mostly via email and at volunteer events.
-This persona reveals that Sage likely values face-to-face or highly personal interactions, meaning that she would respond best to a personalized event invitation.
+Feature donor personas in this section to summarize and personify your findings.
+For example, you might create a persona of a woman named Sage.
+Sage is in her late twenties, works as a yoga instructor, enjoys the great outdoors and traveling, and engages mostly via email and volunteer events.
+She values face-to-face or highly personal interactions, meaning that she would respond best to a personalized event invitation.

 Depending on your supporters and the campaign, you may need to create multiple audience personas to appeal to distinct segments.
-Returning to the conservatory example, perhaps you also need to reach an older, mostly male audience.
+Returning to the example, perhaps there is an older, mostly male audience you need to reach as well.

 - Trends among people who fit your target audience’s demographic and psychographic profile